jrasmusson/swift-arcade/Foundation/Nibs/README.md

 ![](images/21.png)

-Load the nib.
+- Load the nib.
-Add the content view.
+- Add the content view.
+- Note the owner is `self`.

 ```swift
 import Foundation